lucasbellesi/Lucky-TODO-API/README.md

 3. **Flexible**: Optional features can be implemented as needed
 4. **Secure**: Robust authentication and input validation
 5. **Well-Documented**: Clear specifications for easy integration

+## License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute it, as long as the original license and copyright notice are included.